Best Survival Packing List To Plan For An Evacuation

 They can also act as bandages for wounds if they are not needed for their original use.

-Tampons can also be used to stop nosebleeds or shred them and use them as kindling to start a fire.
+Tampons can also be used to stop nosebleeds or shred them and as kindling to start a fire.

 Petroleum Jelly